exekube/exekube/README.md

 - `xk apply`
 - `xk destroy`

-Declarative tools are exact equivalents of stadard CLI tools like `gcloud` / `aws`, `kubectl`, and `helm`, except everything is implemented as a [Terraform provider plugin](/) and expressed as declarative HCL (HashiCorp Language) code.
+Declarative tools are exact equivalents of stadard CLI tools like `gcloud` / `aws`, `kubectl`, and `helm`, except everything is implemented as a [Terraform provider plugin](/) and expressed as declarative HCL (HashiCorp Configuration Language) code.

 #### ⚠️ Legacy imperative workflow (CLI)